mkukar/Covid19SanDiegoUpdater/README.md

 - Email address (only tested with gmail)

 # Setup
-1. Install all dependencies (see dependencies section)
+1. Install all dependencies (see dependencies section).
-2. Copy config_template.json to config.json and populate it with your information
+2. Copy config_template.json to config.json and populate it with your information.
-3. Edit the dataset_up_to_4_25.json to reflect the data you want to import Note - This step is optional but will give you a starting point to populate your database if you chose
+3. Edit the dataset_up_to_4_25.json to reflect the data you want to import.
+This step is optional but will give you a starting point to populate your database if you chose.
-3. Run `initialize_db_file.py --data dataset_up_to_4_25.json`
+3. Run `initialize_db_file.py --data dataset_up_to_4_25.json`.
-This will create a data file covid19.db that will be used to store the historical dataset
+This will create a data file covid19.db that will be used to store the historical dataset.
-3. Run `covid19_updater.py`
+3. Run `covid19_updater.py`.
-Note - This program will run continuously in the background until you close it.
+This program will run continuously in the background until you close it.
 If running in a terminal on linux, you may want to add "nohup" before to prevent it from closing.

 # Usage
 ## covid19_updater